XpuOS/xsched/protocol/README.md

 `protocol` defines macro and constant parameters used in XSched, also provide some functions to get these constant parameters.

-It also defines configurations that can be changed by command "export Name=VALUE" in shell.
+It also defines configurations that can be changed by command `export Name=VALUE` in shell.

 ## XQueue configuration